cestlaz/cestlaz.github.com/_posts/2012-11-29-making-varsity-pt-1.md

 exposing kids to new experiences and the exclusiveness of competitive sports seems to be contrary to this.

-That's why I love Stuy's rowing club.
+Thats why I love Stuy's rowing club.
 I've been involved in the program for about five years now.
 Prior to that many of my CS students were involved and they kept saying "Z - you've got to check out the rowing club."
 During good weather, every Wednesday, we go up to <a